Sanmarcsoft/Sitrec2/docs/Starlink.md

 ### Step 1 - Set the date (and time)

 Time in Sitrec is UTC or Zulu time.
-But it can also be displayed in the the local time zone.
-In the time menu if you have "Use Time Zone in UI" checked, then the time in the menu's sliders will be local time.
+But it can also be displayed in the local time zone.
+In the time menu, if you have "Use Time Zone in UI" checked, then the time in the menu's sliders will be local time.
 Ensure you understand what the actual time is, and in what time zone (including daylight saving time).

 ### Step 2 - Load the satellites

 The Starlink sitch will load the **current** satellites, but often we are investigating a past event.
-If it's more than a day or two you will need to click "Load LEO Satellites For Date" in the Satellite menu.
+If it's more than a day or two, you will need to click "Load LEO Satellites For Date" in the Satellite menu.

 Note the text in the top right of the main view; this shows the accuracy of the satellite data.
 If it does not say In Range 100% then you need to load the satellites.